jmartsch/processwire-modules-manager2/README.md

 * Choose your favorite layout (cards, reduced cards, table)
 * Modern UIKit design (therefore only works with AdminThemeUikit)
 * Caches the module list from modules.processwire.com directory locally.
-There's a **refresh** button in the main menu to get actual data from online.

 ## BETA software